 It is no secret that maintaining a healthy lifestyle can increase your life, reduce health issues and improve your overall quality of life.
 Doctors recommend eating a balanced diet rich in fruits and vegetables, as well as exercising regularly to keep your body in tip-top shape.
 Do you ever stop to consider the health of your eyes though?

 Unfortunately, more often than not we focus our attention on maintaining the rest of our body, but we often neglect our eyes.

-If your find yourself experiencing frequent headaches, this could very well be as a result of strained eyes.
+If your find yourself experiencing frequent headaches, this could very well be a result of strained eyes.
 Today, we spend countless hours in front of smartphones, tablet computers, computer screens and TVs.
-Although we may not realise it, these things can cause serious strain to our eyes, even over a short period of time.
+Although we may not realise it, these things can cause serious strain to our eyes, even over a short period.

 Both artificial and natural bright light can also strain the eyes.
-Whilst removing these things from our life entirely is unrealistic, there are ways to reduce the strain from your eyes whilst still engaging in everyday activities.
+Whilst removing these things from our lives entirely is unrealistic, there are ways to reduce the strain on your eyes whilst still engaging in everyday activities.

 There are also steps you can take to soothe your tired, strained, or achy eyes, and one way is by applying a cool compress to them for 5 minutes at a time (you can do this as often as you feel necessary).

 Do this by simply wetting a clean cloth in cool water and then applying it to your eyes.
 You can also add a small amount of rose water or lavender to add additional soothing properties to your compress.
 DO NOT follow the age-old solution of placing cucumbers on your eyes!
 Although they may feel quite soothing whilst they are on, you run the risk of bacterial contamination.